H0B4RT/RoR-Departed/README.md

 # RoR-Departed
 risk of rain departed is a risk of rain fangame made to be two things:
-1. A low-poly "demake/remake" of Risk of Rain Returns.
+1. a low-poly "demake/remake" of Risk of Rain Returns.
-2. A celebration of Risk of Rain and the Risk of Rain community, having items from all throughout the franchise and items from fan made projects.
+2. a celebration of risk of rain and the risk of rain community, having items from all throughout the franchise and items from fan made projects.

 ----------
 # CONTENT: